rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 Client side or "inline" validation notifications can interact with the user as they are working through the form process.
 Inline validation allows us to interact with a user prior to the data being submitted to a server.

-As this provides such an enhanced user experience, inline validation should be used where possible.
+As this provides an enhanced user experience, inline validation should be used where possible.

 This validation does not replace server validation, rather it enhances it with the ability to present instruction prior to submitting or refreshing the page.